-If I would have been put on bed rest during my second pregnancy, it would have been a lot more stressful and complicated, but, I’m sure with my family support system, we would have made it work.
+If I would have been put on bed rest during my second or third pregnancy, it would have been a lot more stressful and complicated, but, I’m sure with my family support system, we would have made it work.

 1. Journal Writing